Documentation

 Implement the FileResolver Protocol to connect your own storage backend.
 Agents use it to resolve FileRef objects to actual content bytes.

-from aion import FileRef, FileResolver, FileResolutionErrorimport aiofiles
+from scopix.types.file_collection import FileReffrom scopix.types.file_resolver import FileResolver, FileResolutionErrorimport aiofiles

 class LocalFileResolver: def __init__(self, base_path: str): self.base_path = base_path